oscarvalenzuelab/oscarvalenzuelab.github.io/_posts/2025-08-02-advanced-semantic-analysis-for-ai-generated-code-compliance.md

 ## The Growing Challenge of AI Code Compliance
 Most current scanners rely on pattern matching, hashing, and surface-level similarity.
 This works for detecting direct reuse, but not for transformed, translated, or restructured code.

 For example, an AI system might generate an audio or video codec that implements patented algorithms.
-Even though the code looks different (using new names, structures, or even languages) the core logic may still be the same.
+Even though the code looks different (using new names, structures, or even languages), the core logic may still be the same.
 This can lead to intellectual property violations without any obvious sign of duplication.

 ## Why Traditional Scanners Fall Short
 ### Transformation blindness